Solitons on Singularities

-In this paper, we describe solitons of different dimensions that live on $A_n$ singularities.
-In particular, we concentrate on monopoles[\WEI], vortices[\VOR] and domain walls[\DW] that can live on the (noncompact) world--volume of D5 branes wrapped on nodes of deformed $A_n$ singularities fibered on $C(x)$.
-We obtain the different soliton solutions by either deforming or resolving the nodes of the singularity.
-For example, monopoles are obtained by a particular deformation that breaks the gauge group to $U(1)$ at low energies.
-On the other hand, these monopoles are D3 branes that are wrapped on the same node as the D5 brane and stretched along $C(x)$.
-Vortices are obtained by a different deformation of the singularity which breaks the $U(1)$ spontaneously.
-They correspond to D3 branes that wrap the same node but stretch along one of the the noncompact world--volume directions.
+For example, monopoles can be obtained by a wrapping D5 branes on the simplest singularity, i.e. an $A_1$ with a single node that is neither deformed nor fibered.
+Monopoles arise when the D5 branes are separated along the transverse $C(x)$ which corresponds to the Coulomb branch of the world--volume theory.
+In the brane setup, monopoles are described by D3 branes that are wrapped on the node and stretched along $C(x)$ between any two D5 branes.
+Vortices arise from wrapping D5 branes on an $A_2$ singularity with two nodes since they require charged fields that spontaneously break the $U(1)$ gauge group and these arise from strings stretched between branes on the two separate nodes.
+In order to realize the spontaneous symmetry breaking of the $U(1)$, the $A_2$ has to be deformed and fibered over $C(x)$.
+In the brane setup, vortices correspond to D3 branes that wrap a node but stretch along one of the the noncompact D5 world--volume directions.
 We show that these correspond to F--term strings[\ACH].
 D--term strings[\KAL,\COL,\COS] are obtained by a resolution[\DOUG] of the node in addition to its deformation.
 This leads to an anomalous D--term on the world--volume theory which gives rise to D--term strings.
 Non--Abelian vortices arise if there are multiple D5 branes wrapped on the different nodes of the singularity.
-Monopoles and vortices both require a singularity with at least two nodes, i.e. $A_2$.
 Domain walls, on the other hand, require at least three nodes and therefore the smallest singularity that gives rise to them is a deformed and fibered $A_3$ singularity.
 The deformations lead to isolated vacua and therefore to domain walls.
 If, in addition, the node is resolved, there are semi--local vortices[\ACH] connected to the domain walls.
 We show that these domain walls are D5 branes wrapped on a node and stretched along $C(x)$.
 Our treatment is purely semi--classical and we are mainly interested in the existence of different solitons that live on singularities.
 In particular, in this paper, we are not concerned about interactions between solitons, their moduli spaces, world--volume theories or other quantum properties.